dymmond/mongoz/docs/en/docs/queries.md

 ## Blocking Queries

 What happens if you want to use Mongoz with a blocking operation?
 So by blocking means `sync`.
-For instance, Flask does not support natively `async` and Mongoz is an async agnotic ORM and you probably would like to take advantage of Mongoz but you want without doing a lot of magic behind.
+For instance, Flask does not support natively `async` and Mongoz is an async agnotic ODM and you probably would like to take advantage of Mongoz but you want without doing a lot of magic behind.

 Well, Mongoz also supports the `run_sync` functionality that allows you to run the queries in